porsager/HashQL-todos-sample/README.md

 # Todoey - A todo sample using Ey

-To get started you need a local postgres server, node and npm
+To get started you need a local postgres server, node and npm.

 ```
 npm install
 createdb todoey
 ```

+Check connection details in `server/index.js`

 ### To start in dev mode run
 ```